FBruzzesi/FBruzzesi/README.md

 ## 🦸‍♂️ About me

-I am a data scientist with 3+ years of experience, a mathematician by training, and a passionate learner.
+I am a data scientist with 4+ years of experience, a mathematician by training, and a passionate learner.

-I'm especially interested in bringing value to a team or product, which, in my experience, often has translated to prefer simple, scalable and understandable solutions as opposed to overcomplex models when not necessary.
+I have in depth experience working on tabular data, time series, bayesian statistic and mathematical optimization.

 ## 💼 Employer